 The Company Mineral Drillhole Database (MDHDB) contains more than 2 million historic drillholes and more than 7 million surface samples from open-file reports.
 Under the Mining Act 1978 companies are required to submit annual exploration reports, some of which contain surface samples and drillhole data.
 The data stored in the MDHDB are made available when the reports are released to the public, usually after a confidentiality period of five years.
 The MDHDB does not provide a comprehensive history of drilling in Western Australia, as reporting requirements varied over time.

 The ‘Drillholes’ and 'Geochemistry' search tools in GeoVIEW.WA allows the MDHDB to be queried textually using project name and operator, or spatially by tenement number, an area of interest, coordinates or map sheet.

-The complete MDHDB in SQL12 format is available on request.
+The complete MDHDB in SQL16 format is available on request or downloaded from the external website (above).

 Access the Mineral Drillhole Database